 - our advisors and external lawyers in the context of the sale or transfer of any part of our business or its assets.

-The above third parties are contractually obliged to protect the confidentiality and security of your personal data, in compliance with applicable law.
+The above third parties are contractually obliged to protect the confidentiality and security of your data, in compliance with applicable law.

-Your personal data can also be accessed by or transferred to any national and/or international regulatory, enforcement, public body or court, where we are required to do so by applicable law or regulation or at their request.
+Your data can also be accessed by or transferred to any national and/or international regulatory, enforcement, public body or court, where we are required to do so by applicable law or regulation or at their request.